Welcome to KB0H's amateur radio page

 that point onward.

-I have chronicled many of our "adventures" in a column called
+I have chronicled many of my "adventures" in a column called

 The Amateur Amateur